gshugh/CSC517_HW2_Rails/README.md

         As noted in the requirements, if a customer cancels or reduces a booking, or if a customer cancels their account, waitlisted customers are enrolled in applicable tours.

+    Locations:

+        Locations are case sensitive.
+So, "NC, USA" is treated differently than "nc, USA".
+Be careful when adding a new location.

     "Extra" Model:

         Our E/R Diagram can be found at doc/CSC517_HW02_EntityRelationshipDiagram.png